Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: The Fairness Ideals of the Elite

 \subsection{Understanding the Fairness Views of Future Elites}

-What are the characteristics of individuals who do not conform to the standard fairness ideals?
+Who are the spectators who do not conform to standard fairness ideals?
 To answer this, we first assess whether unclassified fairness views reflect deliberate choices.
-Then, we identify systematic patterns in redistribution decisions using the repeated-measure design and examine the individuals' characteristics associated with these patterns.
+Then, we identify systematic patterns in redistribution decisions using the repeated-measures design.